skywickenden/checkit-money/README.md

       foo: ['money:true']
     });

-To allow the value to have a preceeding symbol.
+To allow the value to have a preceding symbol.

     const checkit = new Checkit({
       foo: ['money:false:true']